hongkailiu123/RestaurantOrdersManager/README.md

 - As a user, I want to be able to save the entire state of FeastApp to a file.
 - As a user, I want to be able to load a state of FeastApp from file.

+## Instructions for Grader

+- You can see my visual component FeastAppImage at the pop-up window when the FeastApp starts.
+- You can choose to start a new restaurant state or reload the previous state from file on a pop-up window when FeastApp starts.
+- You can choose to save the current restaurant state or not on a pop-up window when closing FeastApp.
+- You can add items to a chosen table in the restaurant by clicking menu Orders -> Take order.
+- You can remove items for a chosen table in the restaurant by clicking menu Orders -> Remove item.
+- You can check out for a chosen table in the restaurant by clicking menu Orders -> Check out.
+- You can add customers to the waitlist by clicking menu Waitlist -> Add customer.
+- You can remove customers from the waitlist by clicking menu Waitlist -> Remove customer.
+- You can change your target table (the table you want to do something with) by choosing one in the ComboBox at the center of window.